JulieRauer/Questionnaire/Questionnaire_Before.md

 	e.
 Do you take any medicine?

 		1. How do you know what to take and when to take it?

 3. Do you have a task / to-do list to help you remember these scheduled activities?

 4. Do you spend much time talking with friends, relatives, or others here?
+	a.
 How do you contact them?
-(Any problems?)

-	a.
+	b.
+Any problems contacting them?

+	c.
 Can you think of anything that would make it easier / more pleasant for you to talk with friends, relatives, or others here?

-4. Have you ever spent much time using a smartphone or a computer?
+5. Have you ever spent much time using a smartphone or a computer?

 	a.
 If you used a computer, did it help you in any way?